 A Fable of the Sea.

-The only image I’ve found of this story, given a visual interpretation.
-Why does the serpent have arms?!
-(Source: Petrie’s publications, via levigilant.com – a dated translation).
+The only image I’ve found for this story.
+Why does the serpent have arms?
+(Source: Petrie’s publications, via levigilant.com, a dated translation).

 Peter der Manuelian, “Interpreting the Shipwrecked Sailor,” in Festschrift für Emmer Brunner-Traut (1992).
 Free Online Copy.

 Fordham University – The Shipwrecked Sailor, online article.